trtttttttttttt/VisuLearn/readme.md

 ## Inspiration

 Having been a student during COVID-19 for the past 8-months, I can tell you that digital education has not evolved to the point where students can effectively learn.
-For nearly all of our university classes, professors utilize PowerPoint as if it is the only option around.
-Even my younger brother in high school and younger cousin in middle school learn through PowerPoint.
+For nearly all of our  classes, teachers utilize PowerPoint as if it is the only option around.
+Even my younger brother in elementary school learns through PowerPoint.

 For HackGSU, we wanted to create a novel way to brings back that excitement associated with learning.
 That's how we came up with VisuLearn, a Tensorflow.js based gesture recognition interface that brings augmented reality to digital classrooms with a simple, and user friendly interface.